MicrosoftDocs/iis-docs/iis/extensions/advanced-logging-module/advanced-logging-for-iis-log-filtering.md

 ---
-title: "Advanced Logging for IIS - Log Filtering | Microsoft Docs"
+title: "Advanced Logging for IIS - Log Filtering"
 author: rick-anderson
-description: "Log Filtering in IIS Advanced Logging allows administrators to collect only the Web site traffic information that they are interested in instead of having to..." ms.author: iiscontent
+description: "Log Filtering in IIS Advanced Logging allows administrators to collect only the Web site traffic information that they are interested in instead of having to..." ms.date: 10/15/2009 ms.assetid: 0c6deba6-1d29-4965-84a1-405e45e323df msc.legacyurl: /learn/extensions/advanced-logging-module/advanced-logging-for-iis-log-filtering msc.type: authoredcontent
-manager: soshir
-ms.date: 10/15/2009
-ms.topic: article
-ms.assetid: 0c6deba6-1d29-4965-84a1-405e45e323df
-ms.technology: iis-extensions
-ms.prod: iis
-msc.legacyurl: /learn/extensions/advanced-logging-module/advanced-logging-for-iis-log-filtering
-msc.type: authoredcontent
 ---